Design2Production/scoop/docs/new-rcr-install-surevision-indoor-pc.md

     4. Click on **Yes** when asked for permission
 </pre>

-2. Download the install script to UPGRADE an old installation
+2. Download the install script
 <pre>
-Invoke-WebRequest -Uri https://design2production.github.io/scoop/UpgradeInstallDeviceProxy.ps1 -OutFile UpgradeInstallDeviceProxy.ps1
+Invoke-WebRequest -Uri https://design2production.github.io/scoop/NewInstallRemoteCommandRunner.ps1 -OutFile NewInstallRemoteCommandRunner.ps1
 </pre>

 > If the installation script fails with: